Naruto RPG

 Mission Ranks

-Missions are divided into ranks based on their difficultly.
-A player's In-Character Rank determines what mission ranks are available for them to start.
+Missions are divided into ranks based on their difficulty.
 Below is a breakdown of the ranking system:

-• E Rank (Genin+): The most basic of missions, always non-combative, and are meant to be a ninja's entrance into the ninja system.
+• E Rank: The most basic of missions, always non-combative, and are meant to be a ninja's entrance into the ninja system.
 They are so simple they could be completed by civilians if necessary.

-• D Rank (Genin+): Slightly more challenging missions out of reach for civilians to complete.
-Ninja may be forced into combat against low-threat targets.
+• D Rank: Slightly more challenging missions out of reach for civilians to complete.
+Ninjas may be forced into combat against low-threat targets.
 Failure could lead to a minor injury.

-• C Rank (Genin+): Challenging missions requiring ninja to have mastered at least the basic ninja skills to complete.
+• C Rank: Challenging missions requiring ninjas to have mastered at least the basic skills to complete.
 Potential combat against low to mid-threat targets trained in the ninja arts is expected at this rank.
-Failure could lead to serious and sometimes permanent injury.
+Failure could lead to severe and sometimes permanent injury.

-• B Rank (Genin+): Advanced missions took by journeymen ninja with some advanced knowledge in specific ninja skills.
+• B Rank: Advanced missions taken by journeymen ninjas with some advanced knowledge of specific ninja skills.
 Combating against mid-threat targets also with advanced training is inevitable.
 Failure will lead to permanent injury and sometimes DEATH.*

-• A Rank (Chunin+): Dangerous missions requiring expert-level ninja arts training.
+• A Rank: Dangerous missions requiring expert-level ninja arts training.
 Combat against Mid to High-Threat targets will likely lead to DEATH to any who fail to accomplish their mission.

-• S Rank (Jounin+): Special missions only taken by the most powerful ninja.
+• S Rank: Special missions are only taken by the most powerful ninja.
 The results of these missions could have world-altering consequences.
 DEATH is considered an authentic potential result for those who accept these tasks.

 * - Missing Ninjas and Vagabonds can complete Village Exclusive missions If they have Kage permission.
-In this case, they would be treated as mercenaries used to complete tasks the villages don't have the manpower to do themselves.
+In this case, they would be treated as mercenaries used to complete tasks the villages don't have the manpower to do.

 Ranking Up with Missions